orangeduck/Cello-Website/pages/learn-filter.md

   </div>
   <div class="col-xs-6 col-md-6">

-# Slice
+# Filter
-__Partial Iterable__
+__Filtered Iterable__

-The `Slice` type is an iterable that allows one to only iterate over part of another iterable.
-Given some start, stop and step, only those entries described by the `Slice` are returned in the iteration.

-Under the hood the `Slice` object still iterates over the whole iterable but it only returns those values in the range given.
+The `Filter` type can be used to filter the results of some iterable.
+Given a callable object `Filter` iterable returns only those items in the original iterable for where calling the function returns a non-`NULL` value.

 ### Definition

-    struct Slice {
+    struct Filter {
       var iter;
-      var range;
+      var func;
     };